 When men are away in the forest to cut timber, they go [to] the nearby villages looking for part-time women who can support them in cooking food, washing, and fulfilling their sexual needs. . . .
 To make sure that they are recognized by the parents, they go with blankets. . . .
 This leads men to engage into sex with women who [they] are not married to.

 Figure 1.
-Reasons for HIV testing, by men and women living with HIV or AIDS
+Distribution of Reasons for HIV testing by Sex of Respondents living with HIV

-Time between Testing and Enrollment in ART
+Time between Testing and Enrollment in Care and Treatment

-The study found a gender difference in the time between testing positive for HIV and enrolling in ART, depending on the advancement of the disease stage.
+The study found a gender difference in the time between testing HIV positive and enrolling in care and treatment, depending on the advancement of the disease stage.
 As shown in Table 3, most patients (81.1%) started ART the same year they tested positive.
 Sex- disaggregated findings showed that 85.8% percent of men and 79.4% percent of women started treatment the same year they tested.
 About 10 percent of the women and 6 percent of men waited for three years after testing positive for HIV to start ART.

 Table 3.
 Time span between testing and enrolment in ART